 Franli began his involvement with Turn 2 as a baseball coach at Camp Sussex in 2005 and continued to serve as a coach at the New York City Baseball Clinics from 2006 through 2010, before joining the Foundation staff the following year.
 Prior to Turn 2, he was a project coordinator in information technology services, where he managed the full recruitment cycle of information technology professionals and field resources on numerous large-scale projects nationwide.

 Originally from the Dominican Republic, Franli currently resides in New York City and holds a degree in sociology from Stony Brook University.
 During his free time, Franli enjoys reading, watching sports and spending time with family and friends.

 JONELLE MASCIOTTI, Director of Development

-Jonelle Stauffer joined the Turn 2 Foundation in Sept.
+Jonelle Masciotti joined the Turn 2 Foundation in Sept.
 2016 as development coordinator and was promoted to director of development in Sept.
 2018.
 In this role, she serves as the primary contact in managing key relationships with consultants, sponsors, vendors and partners.